gustavobgama/laravel-passport-demo/README.md

         OAUTH_GRANT_PASSWORD_CLIENT_ID=
         OAUTH_GRANT_PASSWORD_CLIENT_SECRET=

-4. With all configurations in place, now you can get the protected resource (tasks) from **API app** executing the same command of the first step:
+4. With all configurations in place, now you can get the protected resource (tasks) from **API app** executing the same command of the first step :tada:

         $ docker-compose exec consumer php artisan tasks:get --grant=password